EESSI/docs/docs/getting_access/eessi_Apple_container_tool.md

 ```
 Expected output:

+**Note**: EESSI currenly supports NVIDIA GPUs, so the message **EESSI did not identify an accelerator on the system** is expected.

 ```
 Module for EESSI/2023.06 loaded successfully
 EESSI has selected aarch64/neoverse_n1 as the compatible CPU target for EESSI/2023.06 EESSI did not identify an accelerator on the system (for debug information when loading the EESSI module, set the environment variable EESSI_MODULE_DEBUG_INIT)
 ```
-EESSI is now ready to use inside the container
+EESSI is now ready to use inside the container.

 ---